Definition :

 A notice is used in various scenarios, including:

-Businesses issue notices to clients who have defaulted on payments, and studies show that 89% of late payments are settled faster after receiving a formal notice (Atradius Payment Practices Barometer, 2023).
+Businesses issue notices to clients who have defaulted on payments.
+Studies show that a formal notice leads to 89% of late payments being settled faster (Atradius Payment Practices Barometer, 2023).

-Financial institutions use notices as a standard step in debt collection, warning borrowers before initiating legal proceedings.
+Financial institutions use notices as a standard step in debt collection and to warn borrowers before initiating legal proceedings.

 Employees can use notices to formally claim unpaid salaries, bonuses, or benefits from their employers.